lukasmyth96/nuvox/README.md

 # nuvox
-nuvox uses deep learning to give new voice to those who have been silenced by ALS, stroke and other health conditions hi i am testing
+nuvox uses deep learning to give new voice to those who have been silenced by ALS, stroke and other health conditions. changes..